igor-golubovich/terraform/README.md

-# This is Igor Golubovich's git page for the DevOps cource from itacademy.by.
+# This is Igor Golubovich's Git page for the DevOps cource from itacademy.by.

 * Group is md-sa2-20-22.